 - Pain and suffering

-While you focus on recovering from your injuries, a Baton Rouge workers’ compensation lawyer from Laborde Earles Injury Lawyers can handle the entire life of your claim on your behalf.
-This can allow you to spend more time with your family or to begin treatments for your condition.
+While you focus on recovering from your injuries, our workers’ compensation team can handle your claim.
+This can allow you to focus on the treatment for your condition.

 - Collecting evidence that your accident occurred at work

 - Documenting the full extent of your injuries

 - Negotiating for a settlement